phalcon-orphanage/docs/ja/reference/cli.rst

 ----------------------------
 It's possible to pass parameters to actions, the code for this is already present in the sample bootstrap.

-If you run the the application with the following parameters and action:
+If you run the application with the following parameters and action:

 .. code-block:: php